SeaweedFS Setup

 relutionas the name, selectrelutionas the bucket owner, and confirm

-Step 4: Note Your Configuration Values
+Note the Configuration Values

-You’ll need these values to configure Relution:
+These values are needed to configure Relution:

 | Setting | Value |